0x1B05/english/kaoyan/content/writing.typ

 ==== Leading by Example: The Power of Actions over Words

-The drawing is split into two panels.
-In the first panel, a parent is seen relaxing on a chair, engrossed in a mobile phone while watching television.
+#underline[_The drawing is split into two panels._] #underline[_In the first panel,_] a parent is seen relaxing on a chair, *engrossed in* a mobile phone while watching television.
 The parent commands the child, "Son, you need to study hard!"
-The child, sitting at a table with a pile of books, appears disheartened by the parent's words.
-In the second panel, the scenario shifts: the parent is now seated at a table, diligently studying alongside the child.
-Both are focused on their work, creating a shared atmosphere of dedication and effort.
+The child, sitting at a table with a pile of books, appears disheartened by the parent's words. #underline[_In the second panel,_] the scenario shifts: the parent is now seated at a table, diligently studying alongside the child. #underline[_Both are focused on their work, creating a shared atmosphere of dedication and effort._]

-The intended meaning of this illustration is to emphasize the importance of leading by example rather than merely issuing directives.
-It suggests that actions speak louder than words, particularly in the context of parenting and mentorship.
-When parents or mentors demonstrate the behaviors they wish to instill in their children or mentees, it fosters an environment of mutual respect and motivation.
-This approach is far more effective than just imposing expectations without modeling the desired conduct.
+#underline[_The intended meaning of this illustration is to emphasize the importance of_] leading by example #underline[_rather than merely_] issuing directives.
+It suggests that actions speak louder than words, #underline[_particularly in the context of_] parenting and mentorship.
+When parents or mentors demonstrate the behaviors they wish to *instill* in their children or mentees, #underline[_it fosters an environment of_] mutual respect and motivation. #underline[_This approach is far more effective than_] just imposing expectations without modeling the desired conduct.

-In my opinion, this drawing effectively conveys a crucial lesson about the influence of role models.
-It highlights that children are highly perceptive and are more likely to emulate the behaviors they observe rather than follow verbal instructions.
-This underscores the responsibility of parents and mentors to embody the values and habits they wish to instill.
-By participating actively in the learning or working process, adults can inspire and encourage younger individuals to adopt similar attitudes towards their responsibilities.
-This mutual engagement not only strengthens the relationship but also cultivates a culture of continuous improvement and shared commitment.
+#underline[_In my opinion, this drawing effectively conveys a crucial lesson about the influence of_] role models. #underline[_It highlights that_] children are highly perceptive and are more likely to emulate the behaviors they observe rather than follow verbal instructions. #underline[_This underscores the responsibility of_] parents and mentors to embody the values and habits they wish to instill. #underline[_By participating actively in the learning or working process,_] adults can inspire and encourage younger individuals to adopt similar attitudes *towards their responsibilities*.
+This mutual engagement #underline[_not only strengthens the relationship but also cultivates a culture of continuous improvement and shared commitment_].

 ==== 以身作则：行动胜于言语